Asymptotics of relative heat traces and determinants on open surfaces of finite area: Introduction

-In section \ref{section:variational} we study $\det(\Delta_{h},\Delta_{1,0})$ as a functional on the space of metrics of a given fixed area inside the conformal class and look for its extremal values.
-We give a proof of a Polyakov-type formula for $\det(\Delta_{h},\Delta_{1,0})$.
-The proof of this formula follows the same lines as the proof of OPS in the compact case in \cite{OPS1}.
-The formula is the same as the one obtained by R. Lundelius in \cite{Lundelius} for heights of pairs of admissible surfaces.
-Let us point out however that our methods are different from the ones in \cite{Lundelius}.
-As in \cite{OPS1} and \cite{Lundelius}, we see that if there exists a maximum it is attained at the metric of constant curvature.
-The equation relating the curvature of the metrics $g$ and $h=e^{2\varphi}g$ is $K_{h}=e^{-2\varphi}(\Delta_{g}\varphi +K_{g})$.
-The study of the asssociated differential equation for $\varphi$ together with the conditions of constant curvature in the cusps for $g$ and constant curvature everywhere for $h$ leads to a precise decay for the function $\varphi$ at infinity.
-Unfortunately this decay is not included in the conditions required to define the determinant.
-Therefore the metric of constant curvature will not be in the conformal class that we consider unless we start with a metric of constant curvature.\\
+We give a proof of a Polyakov's-type formula for $\det(\Delta_{h},\Delta_{1,0})$.
+The proof of this formula follows the same lines as the proof of OPS in the compact case in \cite{OPS1} and the formula is the same as the one obtained by R. Lundelius in \cite{Lundelius} for heights of pairs of admissible surfaces.
+However, let us point out that our methods are different from the ones in \cite{Lundelius}.
+In the same way as in \cite{OPS1} and in \cite{Lundelius}, we see that if there exists a maximum it is attained at the metric of constant curvature.
+The equation relating the curvature of the metrics $g$ and $h=e^{2\varphi}g$ is $R_{h}=e^{-2\varphi}(\Delta_{g}\varphi +R_{g})$.
+The study of the associated differential equation for $\varphi$, together with the constant curvature condition in the cusps for $g$ and constant curvature everywhere for $h$, leads to a precise decay for the function $\varphi$ at infinity.
+Unfortunately this decay is not included in the conditions required to define the relative determinant.
+Therefore the metric of constant curvature will not be in the conformal class under consideration unless we start with a metric of constant curvature.\\

-In relation with this problem, there is a recent work of P. Albin, F. Rochon and the author, \cite{AAR}.
-We worked with renormalized integrals to define renormalized determinants of Laplacians on surfaces that have asymptotically hyperbolic ends, cusps as well as funnels.
-Funnels involve infinite area.
-We have a well definition of the determinant of the Laplacian for totally geodesic metrics with asymptotic hyperbolic ends.
-However, this definition makes use of the asymptotic expansion of the trace of the heat kernel of fibred cusps metrics in the work of B. Vaillant, \cite{Vaillant}.
-We prove existence of Ricci flow on these surfaces to prove that in a given conformal class and under suitable conditions, the maximum of the renormalized determinant exists.
+In relation with this problem, there is a recent paper by P. Albin, F. Rochon and the author, \cite{AAR}.
+We worked with renormalized integrals to define renormalized determinants of Laplacians on surfaces that have asymptotically hyperbolic ends, cusps as well as funnels (funnels involve infinite area).